 - Myth 5: More immersive is more effective.
 If you have to raise the volume to cover every small noise, the sound may become another source of stimulation.

 For people comparing white noise vs meditation, the practical difference is attention.
-Noise masks; meditation trains the notice-and-return skill.
+Noise mainly masks; meditation adds the notice-and-return skill, like using the sound as one doorway back whenever the mind wanders.

 Limitations